NikitaCase/UFO-Sighting-Exploration/README.md

 Levels 1 and 2 are separated into folders
 Each contains:
-* index.html - main page
+* index.html - main page layout, has links to the data file and the javascript file which is used to filter the data

 * static folder

   * data.js contains records of sightings
-  * app.js contains the cunctions which collect user input to filter data.js
+  * app.js contains the functions which collects user input to filter UFO citings
-  * trial.js failed attempts to create a function which filters an array by an object
+  * style.css makes everything pretty

 ## Demo